Measurements of ttW differential cross sections and the leptonic charge asymmetry at $\sqrt{s}$ = 13 TeV

 An alternative method, dubbed as ``counting method'', that instead relies on a more stringent lepton selection achieving a larger signal purity is also used.
 Both methods use a likelihood-based unfolding strategy, performing a fit to the signal region (SR) and several control regions (CRs).
-We use the MVA-based method to measure the differential cross section in events with two leptons as it attains equal or up to 40\% better precision in the measurement bins in this region, while the counting method is used to measure the differential cross section and charge asymmetry in events with three leptons.
+We use the MVA-based method to measure the differential cross section in events with two leptons.
+Both measurements attain a similar sensitivity in most bins, but the MVA-based method is more precise in all measured bins, achieving up to a 40\% better precision in some bins of this region.
+The counting method is used to measure the differential cross section and charge asymmetry in events with three leptons.
 We also provide the results of the counting method in the two-lepton region in the appendix of the paper to complement the results from the MVA-based method.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.